-The negative consequences of the F train rerouting are dire.
-Many riders from a variety of Queens neighborhoods would be inconvenienced and disenfranchised by re-routing the F train to 63rd Street.
-For example:

-- \Many passengers are destined to Queens Plaza and 23rd Street/Ely Avenue because of three important and growing facilities in that neighborhood: the Queens Atrium Corporate Center, LaGuardia Community College and the Citibank Building. - \Thousands of other F train passengers need to go to Manhattan's revitalized east side via the 6 train on Lexington Avenue.

-\Thousands of other F train riders access the 8th Avenue E train for the west side and World Trade Center via the 5th Avenue/53rd Station.

-\Routing these F train riders via 63rd Street forces them to transfer at the Roosevelt Avenue Station for V or E trains to continue their journey.
+The negative consequences of the F train rerouting affect many riders from a variety of Oueens neighborhoods who would be inconvenienced and disenfranchised by re-routing the F train to 63rd Street.
+Many passengers are destined to Queens Plaza and 23rd Street/Ely Avenue because of three important and growing facilities in that neighborhood: the Queens Atrium Corporate Center, LaGuardia Community College and the Citibank Building.
+Thousands of other F train passengers need to go to Manhattan's revitalized east side via the 6 train on Lexington Avenue.
+Thousands of other F train riders access the 8th Avenue E train for the west side and World Trade Center via the 5th Avenue/53rd Station.
+Routing these F train riders via 63rd Street forces them to transfer at the Roosevelt Avenue Station for V or E trains to continue their journey.
 The Roosevelt Avenue Station is already overcrowded and dangerous due to the transfer with the 7 train.
 Additional transfers of V and E trains will cause life-threatening conditions there.
 As a further inconvenience, F train riders east of Van Wyck Boulevard will end up with no express service between Jamaica and Forest Hills and will lose a single seat ride to Long Island City and the eastside of Manhattan.
-We believe that a free transfer at 63rd Street to the Lexington Avenue line will most likely not be well utilized because it involves a four-block outdoor walk to 59th Street.
+We believe that the free transfer at 63rd Street to the Lexington Avenue line will be used by very few riders because it involves a four-block outdoor walk to 59th Street.

-\These changes would clearly diminish service to many and discourage subway ridership.
+These changes would clearly diminish service to many and discourage subway ridership.
 We are puzzled why such a plan would be brought forward.

-V TRAIN: We Recommend MTA Run V as Express from Queens to Manhattan via 63 Street Tunnel to Brooklyn:

-\Our recommendation is to operate the new V train as an express from 179 Street to Union Turnpike / 71st Ave / Roosevelt Ave and then to / 21st Street-Queensbridge, then travel through the 63rd Street Tunnel, with a stop at the Roosevelt Island.
-Once in Manhattan, travel west on 63rd Street with a stop at Lexington Avenue, then south on 7th Avenue with stops at 57th Street, 49th Street and 42nd Street.
-At which point, switch over to express track via Broadway N and R line with stops at 34th Street, 14th Street, Canal Street and continue on as a Brooklyn Express.
+We Recommend MTA Run V as Express from Queens to Manhattan via 63 Street Tunnel to Brooklyn.
+Operate the new V train as 179 Street to Union Turnpike / 71st Ave / Roosevelt Ave and then to / 21st Street-Queensbridge, then travel through the 63rd Street Tunnel, with a stop at the Roosevelt Island.
+Once in Manhattan, it can provide additional express service.

-\The 63rd Street Tunnel connection is supposed to provide a 20% increase in subway service between Queens and Manhattan along the Queens Boulevard line and allow more E and F trains to run.
-V trains running express along with E and F trains should yield a similar increase in capacity, reduce congestion and improve ridership.
-Running the V train in Manhattan along Broadway which is almost parallel to the Lexington Avenue line will encourage riders who normally transfer to the 4, 5 and 6 train to stay on.
+The 63rd Street Tunnel connection is supposed to provide a 20% increase in subway service between Queens and Manhattan along the Queens Boulevard line and allow more E and F trains to run.
+V trains along with E and F trains should yield a similar increase in capacity, reduce congestion and improve ridership.
 We submit that the plan to run both V and F trains together along 6th Avenue does not serve any purpose.